Most reliable tumble dryer brands

 Common tumble dryer problems

 Which? members have told us about the reliability record of their tumble dryers.
-We’ve heard from more than 1,700 of you and difficulties experienced have included sensor problems, noisy dryers and dodgy doors.
+We’ve heard from more than 1,700 of you and difficulties you've experienced include sensor problems, noisy dryers and dodgy doors.

 The most common problems are: